fluidware/fluidsurveys-docs/api/tut_p1.rst

 		echo GET($_GET['uri']);
 	}

-If the proxy receives a `GET` request it sends that request to the API.
+If the proxy receives a `GET` request it sends calls the *GET* function to forward the request to the API.

 Creating our Web App
 ````````````````````
-For the first parts of this tutorial we are going to use plain the most plain HTML possible.
+For the first parts of this tutorial we are going to use plain HTML and barely any CSS.
 Eventually, in a later part of the tutorial we will enhance this with a mobile framework.
-We also have to javascript files, *functions.js* to hold all our functions and *script.js* as well as the latest version of jQuery.
+We also have two javascript files, *functions.js* to hold all our functions and *script.js*, as well as the latest version of jQuery.

 .. code-block:: html